Kavana-navada/LinkedIn-Clone/README.md

 ## Project Overview
 Welcome to LinkedIn Clone, a frontend-only professional networking application built using React, Bootstrap, JavaScript, CSS, Redux and LocalStorage.

-It is deployed at [kavana-navada-linked-in-clone.netlify.app](https://kavana-navada-linked-in-clone.netlify.app)
+The project is deployed on [kavana-navada-linked-in-clone.netlify.app](https://kavana-navada-linked-in-clone.netlify.app)

+The project repository is available on GitHub at [https://github.com/Kavana-navada/LinkedIn-Clone.git](https://github.com/Kavana-navada/LinkedIn-Clone.git)

 This project is designed to replicate LinkedIn’s core features, such as:
 - Viewing the posts.